AcademySoftwareFoundation/OpenTimelineIO/docs/style-guide.md

 - enum class is used, enums are UPPER_SNAKE_CASE
 - member function names are lower_snake_case
 - Macros are prefixed with library name and UPPER_SNAKE_CASE, for example, OPENTIME_VERSION
+- If a named item has an SI unit, such as seconds, the name of the item should be suffixed with the unit, with propercase for the unit.
+For example, timeOffset_s, OPENTIME_ONE_MINUTE_s

 C
 -